abprogramming/esp8266-thermostat/README.md

 To compile it as a client, just define **IS_CLIENT 1**

 # How to compile?
-I recomment to download the lastest version, I only push code which is well tested (ran for at least for a week in my home without any problems).
+I recommend to download the lastest version, I only push code which is well tested (ran for at least for a week in my home without any problems).
 For the ease of use, I simply created and maintained this project in the *examples* folder of [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos/).
-So to download and build it just cd into that folder and:
+So to download and build it just *cd* into that folder and:

 ```
 git clone --recursive https://github.com/abprogramming/esp8266-thermostat.git